Mitch Holthus

 Mitchell G. Holthus (/ˈhoʊlθəs/; born June 28, 1957), is the play-by-play announcer for the Kansas City Chiefs Radio Network.
 Holthus is fondly nicknamed "the voice of the Chiefs", and he hosts various programs and events for the Chiefs organization's 65TPT production arm for broadcast as well as Chiefs Radio Network and the NFL team's YouTube channel.
 He was on call for Super Bowls LIV, LVII, and LVIII when the Chiefs won their second, third, and fourth NFL national championships in franchise history.
 Holthus also hosts the Chiefs Insider program, Defending the Kingdom podcast, Chiefs Rewind and is a contributor with the Chiefs Senior Team Reporter Matt McMullen on Chiefs Field Pass.
 He also hosts the award-winning "Minute With Mitch" television and radio series that is seen and heard in five states.
+At the start of the 2026 NFL season, Holthus will be going into his 33rd year as the voice of the Kansas City Chiefs.

 Early life

 Holthus was born at Fort Lewis, Washington, while his father was in the U.S. Army, and grew up on the family farm near Smith Center, Kansas after his father left the Army.
 He began his broadcasting career while still in Smith Center High School, with his mentor Tad Felts for radio station KKAN in nearby Phillipsburg, Kansas.
 Holthus graduated with two separate degrees from Kansas State University with a Bachelors in Journalism and a Bachelors in Business Administration.
 He was named K-State Ambassador while a student there.